taraclancy/NEOPathfinder/README.md

-# AEGIS
+# NEO Pathfinder

-## Asteroid Exploration & Gravitational Interior Surveyor
+## Asteroid Exploration & Gravitational Interior Surveyor (AEGIS)

 Cranfield University Group Design Project

-## Mission Overview

-AEGIS investigates the feasibility of a mission that will rendezvous with multiple near-Earth asteroids (NEOs) to refine their orbital and physical properties, while demonstrating a controlled mitigation technique.
-In parallel, the project develops an independent orbit-determination service that uses spacecraft-acquired data. :contentReference[oaicite:1]{index=1}
+---

 ## Work Breakdown Structure

-### WP1000 — Systems
+### WP1000 – Systems
 Tara
 Finn

-### WP2000 — Mission
+### WP2000 – Mission
 Pau M
 Yogesh

-### WP3000 — Mechanical
+### WP3000 – Mechanical
 Pau C

-### WP4000 — Electrical
+### WP4000 – Electrical
 Mikolaj
 Vignesh

-### WP5000 — Payload
+### WP5000 – Payload
 James
 Jack
 Gerard
 Mael
-Sergio :contentReference[oaicite:2]{index=2}
+Sergio

-## High-Level Requirements
+---

-### Functional Requirements
+## Functional Requirements

-- **REQ-F-001**: The mass and bulk density of the target NEO shall be determined to an accuracy of TBD% using gravimetric measurements collected over TBD days.
+REQ-F-001: The mass and bulk density of the target NEO shall be determined to an accuracy of TBD% using gravimetric measurements collected over TBD days.

-- **REQ-F-002**: The spacecraft shall image the surface of each target asteroid with a camera capable of TBD spatial resolution at TBD km.
+REQ-F-002: The spacecraft shall image the surface of each target asteroid with a camera capable of TBD spatial resolution at TBD km.

-- **REQ-F-003**: The scanning LIDAR should be able to produce at least 1 range point per square meter across the surface.
+REQ-F-003: The scanning LIDAR should be able to produce at least 1 range point per square meter across the surface.

-- **REQ-F-004**: The mission shall quantify discrepancies between measured and modelled gravity fields to validate predictions.
+REQ-F-004: The mission shall quantify discrepancies between measured and modelled gravity fields to validate predictions.

-- **REQ-F-005**: The spacecraft shall demonstrate a controlled mitigation technique on the final target asteroid, deflecting it by 500 km via a total ΔV change of 1 mm/s.
+REQ-F-005: The spacecraft shall demonstrate a controlled mitigation technique on the final target asteroid, deflecting it by 500 km via a total ΔV change of 1 mm/s.

-- **REQ-F-006**: An independent ground-based orbit-determination system shall be developed with the capability to estimate trajectories of NEOs with a position uncertainty of ±TBD km. :contentReference[oaicite:3]{index=3}
+REQ-F-006: An independent ground-based orbit-determination system shall be developed with the capability to estimate trajectories of NEOs with a position uncertainty of ±TBD km.

+---

-### Operational Requirements
+## Operational Requirements

-- **REQ-O-007**: The mission operational duration shall be no less than TBD years.
+REQ-O-007: The mission operational duration shall be no less than TBD years.

-- **REQ-O-008**: The spacecraft shall support a data downlink rate no less than TBD Mbps over TBD contact windows.
+REQ-O-008: The spacecraft shall support a data downlink rate no less than TBD Mbps over TBD contact windows.

-- **REQ-O-009**: The collected data shall be timestamped and contain data identifying the location and movements of the detected NEO(s).
+REQ-O-009: The collected data shall be timestamped and contain data identifying the location and movements of the detected NEO(s).

-- **REQ-O-010**: The spacecraft shall transmit data collected within TBD s/hrs of detection.
+REQ-O-010: The spacecraft shall transmit data collected within TBD s/hrs of detection.

-- **REQ-O-011**: The mission shall conduct sequential, data-collecting campaigns at both NEOs.
+REQ-O-011: The mission shall conduct sequential, data-collecting campaigns at both NEOs.

-- **REQ-O-012**: The orbit determination model shall detect and ingest new MPC data every hour. :contentReference[oaicite:4]{index=4}
+REQ-O-012: The orbit determination model shall detect and ingest new MPC data every hour.

+---

-### Constraints
+## Constraints

-- **REQ-C-013**: The total mission budget shall not exceed 550 million EUR.
+REQ-C-013: The total mission budget shall not exceed 550 million EUR.

-- **REQ-C-014**: The spacecraft shall be designed, manufactured and tested within a period not exceeding 4 years.
+REQ-C-014: The spacecraft shall be designed, manufactured and tested within a period not exceeding 4 years.

-- **REQ-C-015**: The mission shall target two near-Earth asteroids of varying size or composition.
+REQ-C-015: The mission shall target two near-Earth asteroids of varying size or composition.

-- **REQ-C-016**: The orbit-determination model shall require TBD GB of RAM, TBD GB of storage and TBD CPU cores. :contentReference[oaicite:5]{index=5}
+REQ-C-016: The orbit-determination model shall require TBD GB of RAM, TBD GB of storage and TBD CPU cores.

-## Project Status

-This repository contains project material for the AEGIS mission concept, including presentation content, requirements, and future project media.

-## Planned Additions
-- CONOPS graphic
-- CAD model render
-- MBSE operational analysis diagram
-- Mission animation
-- Subsystem requirements